Ice Age: Boiling Point

-Ice Age: Boiling Point is an upcoming American animated adventure comedy film produced by 20th Century Animation.
-It will serve as the sixth main installment and seventh overall installment in the Ice Age film series.
-Ray Romano, John Leguizamo, Denis Leary, Simon Pegg, and Queen Latifah will reprise their roles from the previous films.
-It will be the first theatrical Ice Age film not to be produced by Blue Sky Studios, following its closure in April 2021.
+Ice Age: Boiling Point is an upcoming American animated adventure comedy film directed by John C. Donkin.
+It is the sixth main installment in the Ice Age film series, the sequel to Ice Age: Collision Course (2016), and the seventh installment overall.
+The film features Ray Romano, Denis Leary, John Leguizamo, Simon Pegg, and Queen Latifah reprising their roles from the previous films.

-Plans for a sixth Ice Age film were announced in June 2016, when co-director Galen T. Chu stated that there were some ideas for the sixth installment, though Bustle noted that the chances of a sixth entry were relatively high but would depend on the box office performance of the fifth film.
-The film was eventually revealed to be in development by Leguizamo in September 2024, with production beginning that November and the official title being announced in August 2025.
+Plans for Boiling Point were announced in June 2016, when co-director Galen T. Chu stated that there were some ideas for a sixth main installment, though Bustle noted that the chances of a sixth entry were relatively high but would depend on the box office performance of Collision Course.
+While the film ultimately fell short of financial expectations, a sequel was eventually revealed to be in development by Leguizamo in September 2024, with production beginning that November and the official title being announced in August 2025.
+Produced by 20th Century Animation, it will be the first theatrical Ice Age film not produced by Blue Sky Studios, which closed in April 2021.

-Ice Age: Boiling Point is scheduled to be released theatrically in the United States on February 5, 2027, by 20th Century Studios.
+Ice Age: Boiling Point is scheduled to be released in the United States by 20th Century Studios on February 5, 2027.